 Before the first Europeans arrived in New York, the state was home to several Native American tribes, mostly Algonquian and Iroquois.
 In the early 17th century, English explorer Henry Hudson arrived in the area, representing the Dutch.
 The Hudson River, Hudson Strait, and Hudson Bay were all named after him.

 The Dutch established a number of trading posts in the colony of New Netherland around this time.
 This made it possible for them to trade with various tribes in the area.
 The colony was eventually captured by the English during the Second Anglo-Dutch War, although the Dutch ultimately won the war.
 The seat of the colonial government was New Amsterdam, which is located in present-day lower Manhattan.
 In 1664, after the English captured the settlement, it was renamed New York for James, the Duke of York.

 The American Revolutionary War began in 1775 between the British and the 13 colonies.
 As a result of the war, the Continental Army was created, with George Washington serving as its commander-in-chief.
 Although the war started in Massachusetts, a third of the battles took place in New York.

 In 1783, the Treaty of Paris put an end to the war.
 Soon after, the last of the British troops left the state.
 On July 26, 1788, New York became the 11th state to ratify the Constitution.

-The timeline below highlights important dates in the history of the Empire State as well as interesting facts about New York.
+The timeline below makes online learning for kids fast, simple and easy by highlighting important dates in the history of the Empire State as well as interesting facts about New York.

 The Dutch rebuilt an abandoned French chateau on Castle Island (present-day Albany) and named it Fort Nassau, making it the first Dutch settlement in North America.
 The fort was washed away by flooding in 1617.